bioinformatics-centre/kaiju/README.md

 `1` (default), `2` (use identifier from the second file) or `lca`, which determines and prints the least common ancestor of the taxon identifiers from both files.
 Option `lca` requires to specify the nodes.dmp file using the `-t` option.

+###KaijuX and KaijuP

+The programs `kaijux` and `kaijup` can be used for finding the best matches for a query sequence in a protein database without taxonomic classification, i.e., they will just print the identifier of the database sequence.
+Thus, these programs do not use the nodes.dmp file containing the taxonomy, but only need the `.fmi` database file.
+While `kaijux` takes nucleotide sequences as input and translates them into the six reading frames, just like standard `kaiju`, `kaijup` takes protein sequences as input, which are directly searched in the database.
+All other parameters remain the same as in standard `kaiju`.
+In case of paired-end reads, both mates are searched independently.